To register interest in becoming a tutor or Casual Relief Teacher (CRT) in 2022, see registration instructions at the bottom of this page.

 Information on VIT registered teacher salaries is available on:

-Register to become a tutor in a government school
+Register to become a tutor or CRT in a government school

-If you're interested in further tutoring opportunities that become available during the 2021 year, you can complete your registration through our
+If you're interested in further tutoring opportunities that become available during the 2021 and 2022 years, you can complete your registration through

-If you're a current Department employee, you must log into Recruitment Online through
+If you're a current Department employee, you must log into ROL through

 eduPay.
 Once logged into eduPay, click the 'Careers' tile, followed by the 'School Jobs' tile to navigate to ROL.